 Social Bookmarking Sites

-A new crop of social boomarking sites have popped up that allow members to bookmark and vote on links, and the more votes a link gets, the more people it is distributed to.
+A new crop of social boomarking sites, such as Reddit, have popped up that allow members to bookmark and vote on links, and the more votes a link gets, the more people it is distributed to.
 These services can provide a lot of interesting reading if you are looking for information on specific topics.
-Three popular sites are:

 Using a blogging service is a great way to connect with other people.
 These sites not only give you a place to record your thoughts, but also allow you to network with others: